-The term bot has come from the Robotic Process Automation (RPA) sector that had its genesis in plant automation where software routines are deployed for repetitive processes.
-Bots are now used for everything from website crawlers to retrieve usage information to denial-of-service malware.
+The term ‘bot’ has come from the Robotic Process Automation (RPA) sector that had its genesis in plant automation, where software routines are deployed for repetitive processes.5 Bots are now used for everything from website crawlers to retrieve usage information to denial-of-service malware.
 Increasingly they are being used by organizations to automate repetitive tasks such as retrieval of building information management data or consolidating customer transaction data.
 In these cases, access by bots will be restricted to a specific purpose.

 Bots typically use the Internet to access remote services or resources.
 A publicly available website should apply mechanisms to limit bot activity and avoid malicious access.
-These mechanisms might include applying screen-scraper controls, using human verification checks and DDOS protection.
-A common form of malicious activity is ‘credential stuffing’ whereby login credentials are altered by a hacker to take control of a session.
+These mechanisms might include applying screen-scraper controls, human verification checks, and DDOS protection.
+A common form of malicious activity is ‘credential stuffing,’ whereby a hacker alters login credentials to take control of a session.

-Organizations need to prepare for the external use of bots.
+Organizations need to prepare for external use of bots.
+Bots will exhibit different characteristics compared to ‘normal’ non-human access to a process or service.
 For the IAM practitioner, user behavior analysis can be used to identify access anomalies.
-Bots will exhibit different characteristics when compared to ‘normal’ non-person access to a process or service.

-Preparing for a response to the external use of bots includes establishing a process for reviewing the use of bots, testing prior to deployment, and analysis of their usage patterns.
-Monitoring is a continuous task since the malicious corruption of bots is a constant concern.
+A process for reviewing the use of bots should be established, testing their functionality prior to deployment and analyzing their usage patterns.
+Monitoring is a continuous task since malicious corruption of bots is a constant concern.

 For the corporate application of bot technology, the IAM practitioner’s task is to ensure that appropriate controls on credentials are observed and that PKI signatures and encryption are used as appropriate.
 Only sanctioned activities should be allowed.

 For instance, a bot accessing website data will typically authenticate via HTTPS using an assigned session token.
 It is a good practice to expire session tokens periodically.
-The validity time period of a token should depend on the sensitivity of the service or resources being accessed.
+The length of time a token should be valid should depend on the sensitivity of the service or resources being accessed.

 System Account Access Control

-While not strictly non-person accounts, system accounts are included here because they have no single individual to which they are assigned.
+System accounts give humans access to physical or virtual systems or servers and grant entitlements to privileged system functionality.
+While not strictly non-human accounts, system accounts are included here because they have no single individual to which they are assigned.
 System accounts typically refer to administration accounts that are established when a system/server is commissioned.
-Since this type of account is not directly associated with a single person, they are not normally managed via the joiner–mover-leaver HR processes in an organization.
-System accounts give humans access to physical or virtual systems or servers and grant entitlements to privileged system functionality.
+Since this type of account is not directly associated with a single person, they are generally not managed via an organization's joiner–mover-leaver HR processes.
 IAM practitioners must concern themselves with the management of these accounts.

 Admin or Root Account